The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Discussion

-Whether or not the outflow has stalled, the origin of the energy driving it remains uncertain. \cite{Nyland2013} found that the minimum jet energy is about $1.7\times10^{54}$ erg, which is an order of magnitude lower than the kinetic molecular energy estimated by \cite{Alatalo11} at $10^{55}$ erg.
-The latter argues that since the true energy of the radio lobes may be higher than the minimum estimate, it is feasible that the lobes are capable of driving the outflow.
+Whether or not the outflow has stalled, the origin of the energy driving it remains uncertain. \edit1{The physical picture is that the radio jet, which \cite{Nyland2013} show is deeply embedded within the dense nuclear molecular gas reservoir, inflates a cocoon of hot plasma that drives a forward shock into the surrounding ISM \citep{Wagner2012,Mukherjee2016}.
+This overpressured hot cocoon acts as the primary intermediary between the jet and the cold molecular gas, driving the bulk of the molecular outflow as it expands.
+In this frustrated jet scenario \citep{Mukherjee2016}, where the jet remains confined on sub-kpc scales, the coupling is particularly efficient as essentially all of the jet energy is deposited locally rather than escaping to larger scales.} \cite{Nyland2013} found that the minimum jet energy is about $1.7\times10^{54}$ erg, which is an order of magnitude lower than the kinetic molecular energy estimated by \cite{Alatalo11} at $10^{55}$ erg.
+The \edit1{former} argues that since the true energy of the radio lobes may be higher than the minimum estimate, it is feasible that the lobes are capable of driving the outflow.
 In Figure~\ref{fig:gradients}, we show the thermal energy distribution across the outflow, finding values that range from $\sim10^{55}-10^{56}$~erg.
 Our results indicate that the hot, X-ray-emitting phase contains a substantial fraction of the total energy budget of the outflow.
-If the true jet energy exceeds the minimum estimate from \cite{Nyland2013}, then the observed thermal energy in the hot phase implies that a non-negligible fraction of the jet’s power must have been deposited into the surrounding ISM.
-While the exact coupling efficiency remains uncertain due to the unknown total jet energy, the hot gas evidently carries a substantial portion of the outflow energy budget.
+If the true jet energy exceeds the minimum estimate from \cite{Nyland2013}, then the observed thermal energy in the hot phase implies that a non-negligible fraction of the jet's power must have been deposited into the surrounding ISM. \edit1{While the exact coupling efficiency remains uncertain due to the unknown total jet energy, the hot gas carries a substantial portion of the outflow energy budget in both thermal and kinetic form.
+The thermal energy of the hot phase ranges from $\sim10^{55}$--$10^{56}$~erg, while the kinetic energy $E_{\rm kin} = \frac{1}{2}M_X v_{\rm out}^2 \sim 10^{56}$--$10^{57}\,f^{1/2}$~erg for $v_{\rm out}=400$--$900$~km~s$^{-1}$, comparable to or exceeding the thermal energy at higher velocities and comparable to the molecular outflow kinetic energy of $10^{55}$~erg \citep{Alatalo11}.}